 - Do you think networking is important in your role of work?
 If so, how do you network?

 Yes, it is important.
-You need people to help you get further, to get your name out.
-I do it, but I should od it more often.
-In the end it is about getting away of you desk and go outside to meet people.
+You need people to help you progress, to get your name out.
+I do it, but I should do it more often I guess.
+In the end it is about getting away from your desk and go outside to meet people.
 I visit stores or interesting places to get inspired, like cool exposition, hotels, restaurants.
 Traveling is an important way for me to meet new people and get inspired.

 - What are your best tips for someone who’d like to become a professional Jewellery Designer?

-Find your own authentic way of design and do not copy others.
+Find your own authentic way of designing and do not copy others.
 Find your own signature.
 In the end people really see and feel if there is a soul in the designs.

 - How can you teach yourself about Jewellery Design?